AidanSky/file_encryption/readme.md

 ## Features

-- **Encryption**: Encrypts a specified file using AES-256-GCM, generating a random key and nonce.
+- **Encryption**: Encrypts a specified file using AES-256-GCM based on a user-selected password, generating a key, nonce and salt.
 - **Decryption**: Decrypts a file using a provided password, nonce, and salt.
 - **Secure Key Derivation**: Uses Argon2 for deriving encryption keys from passwords during decryption.
 - **File Management**: Stores encrypted files, keys, and nonces in a dedicated `encrypted_files` directory within the user's documents folder.